-Audit activities were impacted in numerous ways by the ongoing COVID-19 pandemic.
-Site visits and meetings were made virtual where possible and rescheduled multiple times to ensure the safety of all involved parties.
+Site visits were coordinated with HNRG staff to manage logistics and increase efficiency.
 An audit plan was developed and is maintained on file by Averum.
-An online portal was established for HNRG coordinators to upload evidence and documentation securely for auditor review, and evidence was continuously uploaded throughout the audit.
-An opening meeting was held at 8:00 am on August 11, 2020, via conference call.
+An online portal was established for HNRG coordinators to upload evidence and documentation securely for auditor review.
+Evidence was continuously uploaded throughout the audit.
+An opening meeting was held at 9:00am on May 5th, 2021, via conference call.
 Following the meeting, a document review of the provided evidence was conducted by Averum.
-Field sites on the California properties managed by David Evers and Salvador Cancilla were examined on August 11th and 12th, 2020.
-Field sites on Wisconsin properties managed by Mike Bretl were examined September 1st and 2nd, 2020.
-A closing meeting was held at 10:30am on October 7th, 2020.
+Field sites on the California properties were examined on May 5th, 2021.
+Field sites on Washington properties were examined on May 18th, 2021.
+A closing meeting was held at 1:30pm on June 2nd, 2021.